 Resource utilization is one of the key measures that services firms use to gauge the efficiency of their businesses.
 It expresses what percentage of their time people spend generating revenue for the organization.
 Since the vast majority of resources in most services firms are salaried employees, that time not spent generating revenue is still costing the organization money.

-Firms that don’t use a professional services automation tool generally have lower utilization rates (66%) as compared with firms that use other PSAs (72%).
-Of the companies that did use software to help them manage their services firm, Projector users achieved the highest utilization rates (77%).
-This utilization differential of just over 10% means that each billable resource within organizations that used Projector spent 1.3 more months each year generating revenue.
+Firms that don’t use a professional services automation tool generally have lower utilization rates (67.3%) as compared with firms that use other PSAs (70.7%).
+Of the companies that did use software to help them manage their services firm, Projector users achieved the highest resource utilization rates (74.3%).
+This utilization differential of around 7% means that each billable resource within organizations that used Projector spent 0.8 more months each year generating revenue.

-PSA software tools like Projector provide a rich toolbox to help organizations improve their utilization, including:
+PSA software solutions like Projector provide a rich toolbox to help organizations improve their resource utilization, including:

 Once an organization understands how to measure utilization, it can go about the business of managing it.
 One of the keys to efficiently managing utilization is having access to tools to enable the individual project manager to express the staffing needs on his or her projects.
 Resource managers then need additional tools to efficiently match those needs to the availability of appropriate resources.